janelia-flyem/librarian/README.md

 ## Installing binary

 Go to the [Releases tab](https://github.com/janelia-flyem/librarian/releases) and download the appropriate executable.
+You might have to add execution permissions.

 ## Installing from Source